GoonDAE: Denoising-Based Driver Assistance for Off-Road Teleoperation: METHOD

-where ${W}_{d_1} \in \mathbb{R}^{128 \times 64}$, $W_{d_2} \in \mathbb{R}^{m \times 128}$, ${b}_{d_1} \in \mathbb{R}^{128}$, and ${b}_{d_2} \in \mathbb{R}^{m}$.
+where ${W}_{d_1} \in \mathbb{R}^{128 \times 64}$, {$W_{d_2} \in \mathbb{R}^{N \times 128}$}, ${b}_{d_1} \in \mathbb{R}^{128}$, and {${b}_{d_2} \in \mathbb{R}^{N}$}.

 Therefore, the current input data are reconstructed at the output layer of the decoder through the input and LSTM layers.
-The sigmoid function is used to restore the CI within 0 to 1.
+The sigmoid function is used to restore the {control input} within the range 0 to 1.